 the full moon energies amplify overreaction, violence, and outright lunacy

-It is esoteric fact that the moon rules over the imagination, and both during full moon and new moon windows the imagination is particularly prone to being misapplied, meaning misunderstandings, false suspicions, and unfounded worries increase.
+It is esoteric fact that the moon rules over the imagination, and both during a full moon and new moon windows the imagination is particularly prone to be misapplied, meaning misunderstandings, false suspicions, and unfounded worries increase.
 But whereas the new moon exacerbates introspective turmoil, full moon externalizes the trouble.

 What accounts for the qualitative difference?